 Part of the District's long term strategic plan is to reduce its footprint.
-This includes selling or leasing properties which either do not have recreational value or where an improved business opportunity exists, This included the sale of the District's former administration building and successfully leasing Magic Waters Theme Park to Six Flags in 2019.
-Both opportunities relieved the District from significant required capital investment.
-The water park lease also greatly reduced the volatility of operational results since operations are greatly dependent on weather.
-The District will continue to explore other opportunities to attain similar savings.
+This includes selling or leasing properties which either do not have recreational value or where an improved business opportunity exists.
+Of note in the District's 2021 budget is the closure of Elliot Golf Course.